realA10001986/Time-Circuits-Display/README.md

 #### Sound-pack re-installation (Firmware 3.23 an onwards)

-If your factory-fresh TCD came with firmware version 3.23 or later, but no SD card, you need to re-install the sound-pack at this point.
+If your factory-fresh TCD came with firmware version 3.23 or later, but no SD card, and you have an SD card at hand, re-install the sound-pack at this point.
 The reason for this is that the sound-pack does not entirely fit into the device's flash memory and parts of it need to be installed on your SD card.
 Please see [here](#sound-pack-installation) for instructions.

 #### Connecting to a WiFi network